Policy for handling patient complaints

 - If the patient complains in writing the letter will be passed on immediately to the Practice Manager

-- If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist, unless the patient does not want this to happen.
+- If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist,

 - We will acknowledge the patient’s complaint in writing and enclose a copy of this code of practice as soon as possible, normally within three working days.
 We will seek to investigate the complaint within ten working days of receipt to give an explanation of the circumstances which led to the complaint.
 If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
 If we are unable to investigate the complaint within ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.